abprogramming/esp8266-thermostat/README.md

 # Project status and further plans
 * The program is 95% finished.
-* The hardware prototype is built during Aug 2020.
+* The hardware prototype is built on a stripboard during Aug 2020.
 In the following weeks I'll need to test and debug with the software.

 * If everything works I want to implement a minimal webserver, exploiting the